Navigation

 If anxiety is taking over, it can even help to give yourself a fixed ‘worry time’ during the day.
 If you find yourself starting to worry outside of this period, tell yourself to save it for your ‘worry time’.

 Allow yourself to work through your thoughts during the time you’ve allocated.
 Writing things down or thinking about whether there are any practical changes you can make may help.
 For every worst-case scenario, remind yourself that there may be a more positive outcome too.
-When the time is up, make sure you move on and give yourself another task or activity to do that keeps your mind busy.

 We can’t predict what will happen in the future or how world events will impact us.
 But letting our worries take over doesn’t help anyone, least of all ourselves.
 Don’t let worry or stress impact your daily routines and general health.
 Make an extra effort to eat well, exercise and get enough sleep.
-Relaxation techniques, such a breathing exercises and mindfulness, can help too.
+Relaxation techniques, such as breathing exercises and mindfulness, can help too.

 As with any form of anxiety, it can help to focus on the here and now.
 Make time to think about other things and to do things you enjoy.
 This could be going for a walk, doing a hobby or spending time with loved ones.
 Living ‘in the moment’ like this can help you to enjoy life, even in times of worry and uncertainty.